ken0225/RIS-Codes-Collection/README.md

 * Some authorizations by authors can be found [here](https://github.com/bmatthiesen/IRS-continuous/issues/1) and [here](https://github.com/emilbjornson/IRS-relaying/issues/1).

 * We have WeChat group for RIS(IRS).
-If you want to join, please send your WeChat ID to kewang0225@gmail.com.
-In the email, please also state your real NAME and UNIVERSITY (it's a must for some reasons).
+If you want to join, please send an email to kewang0225@gmail.com.

+* In the email, please also state 1) your real NAME; 2) your UNIVERSITY 3) your grade (e.g., first-year master's student) and 4) your WeChat ID.
+Note that the information above is a must for some reasons.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |